 Near New York City?
 Bring the kids for a wonderful nature exploring day trip.

-Pterodactyl or Backyard Bird?
-What is a Pileated Woodpecker?!
+Pterodactyl in the Backyard!
+What is a Pileated Woodpecker?

 Newly arrived from the city, our friend meets his new (feathered) neighbor.